 2. Make your character's wants clear

-In a post about how to approach how to write dialogue it may seem contradictory to say this, but a good rule for dialogue writing in a scene is to write the dialogue last.
+In a post about how to approach how to write dialogue, it may seem contradictory to say this, but a good rule for dialogue writing in a scene is to write the dialogue last.

+Learning how to format dialogue becomes second nature when you understand what your characters want and the overall structure of the scene.
 You may not need a “how to write good dialogue format” if you always keep in mind your larger story arc, how each scene drives the story forward, and what character motivations are in every scene.

-The function of dialogue can be broken down into three purposes: exposition, characterization, or action.
+The function of dialogue can be broken down into three purposes: exposition, characterization, and action.
 If we’re always clear on the larger purpose of a scene and we know each character’s motivations, we know what our dialogue is “doing” in that scene.

 When we know what a character wants, we don’t have to worry as much about how to write dialogue because the motivations of the characters drive what they say.
 See our post on story beats to dig into story beats, which help illuminate what each character wants, and when they want it.